Einklappbarer Inhalt

 Is the situation really this dire?

 No: it's likely much worse.
 We're very unlikely to stop mining proven petroleum reserves, and even the worst-case IPCC projections of 4C by the year 2100 don't include any massive natural releases of greenhouse gases (tundra methane, etc.).
-We need to act now to cool the world!
+We need to act now to Cool Earth!

 What about ozone?